 In addition, NCHA was the first organisation in the country to sign up to Unite's Unity Over Division Charter.
 This commits us to working together to promote a more tolerant and inclusive place of work, with race equality at its heart.

-We are proud members of Stonewall (who campaign for the equality of lesbian, gay, bi and trans people across Britain) and have been since 2015.
 We have over 130 colleagues who have signed up to be LGBT+ Allies.
 They support the organisation to have an inclusive culture, and have made a commitment to challenge all forms of inappropriate ‘banter’ in the workplace.
 They champion LGBT+ equality within the workplace by ensuring the needs of LGBT+ customers are met where possible, and keep up to date with LGBT+ issues to support the work of our Equality, Diversity and Inclusion panel.